-- Added 1×2 along the inside of the mantle (with the wider side facing toward the fireplace)
+- Added 1×2 along the inside of the mantel (with the wider side facing toward the fireplace)

 - Wrapped the bottoms with 1×8 boards

 - Added a piece of square molding across the top

 - Added crown across the top (I realized at this point I wanted to add more height, so I added a 1×4 board.
 You can’t see it, but the crown is attached.)

 - Then I ended up finishing it with a 1×6 board that is sitting on top of the crown

-Once the mantle was built, I filled in all my nail holes with wood filler, sanded it down, caulked, and painted!
+Once the mantel was built, I filled in all my nail holes with wood filler, sanded it down, caulked, and painted!